Can Stress Make You Sick?

 Physiological health issues caused by stress

 Chronic stress can significantly impact many parts of the body, both directly and indirectly.
-Many people are vulnerable to emotional stress that can hang around for long periods, straining the body's crucial systems.
+Many people are vulnerable to emotional stress that can hang around for long periods, straining the body's crucial systems and potentially causing health problems.
 You may not realize stress's impact on your health until you're diagnosed with a chronic condition.
 Below are a few of the systems impacted by stress.

 Getty/AnnaStills